-The subject 432-acre property is not subject to a Williamson Act contract and is designated by the State Farmland Mapping and Monitoring Program as grazing land and consists of non-native grasslands with scattered stands of oak.
-The subject property has a General Plan land use designation of Agricultural Ranchlands and is zoned AR-sr/AR-sr-d.
-No Prime Farmland, Unique Farmland, or Farmland of Statewide Importance is located on the project site, and there is no designated timberland or forest land on the project site.
+The subject 78.9-acre property is not subject to a Williamson Act contract.
+It is designated by the State Farmland Mapping and Monitoring Program as grazing land and consists of primarily of grasslands.
+Portions of the property are currently being utilized for small scale, low intensity agriculture, primarily cattle grazing, and some row crops.
+The property has a General Plan land use designation of Hillsides and is zoned HS-d2.
+No Prime Farmland, Unique Farmland, or Farmland of Statewide Importance is located on the project site, nor is there any designated timberland or forest land on-site.

-a-b, f) Less Than Significant Impact.
-The project site is rated by the State Farmland Mapping and Monitoring Program as grazing land.
-As a result, the proposed subdivision, including potential development of the three non-remainder parcels, would not convert 10 or more acres of classified prime farmland to non-agricultural use.
-Single family residential development, subject to minimum lot size requirements, are allowed in agricultural ranchlands zoned properties.
-Therefore, the proposed project would not conflict with existing zoning for agricultural use or involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use.
+a-f) No Impact.
+The project site is rated by the State Farmland Mapping and Monitoring Program as a mix of grazing land and other land.
+As a result, the proposed subdivision, including potential development of the two proposed parcels, would not convert 10 or more acres of classified prime farmland to non-agricultural use.
+Single family residential development, subject to minimum lot size requirements, are allowed in Hillsides zoned properties.
+Due to lack of mapped farmland of forest land, the proposed project would not conflict with existing zoning for agricultural use or involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use.

-c-e) No Impact.
 The subject property is not under a Williamson Act contract.
-The project site contains oak woodland; however, this is not considered timberland, and the property is not zoned as forest land.
+The project site does not contain timberland, and the property is not zoned as forest land.
 Therefore, approval and recordation of the Tentative Map would not result in the loss of forest land or conversion of forest land to non-forest use.